TheOpenSorcerer/TheOpenSorcerer/README.md

 #Hello World!

-I'm a software engineer and solutions developer from Miami Florida with over ten years of experience in both corporate and startup environments.
+I'm a software engineer and solutions developer from Miami Florida with over a decade of experience in both corporate and startup environments.
 <div>
   <br /><br />
   </div>